 \textbf{FNO Embedding Network } The embedding network plays two roles.
 First, it projects the PDE $\bu_t^s(\bx)$ into the LLM's sequential embedding space $\R^{l \times e}$, where $l$ denotes the sequence length of the embedded features and $e$ denotes the LLM's hidden dimension.
 Second, it should extract key features of the PDE input to enable subsequent transformer layers to make predictions.
 Therefore, we design a PDE-specific embedding network with FNO layers for feature extraction, a linear layer for dimensionality matching, and a concatenation operator for adding metadata (Figure~\ref{fig:intro}).

-We use FNO~\cite{li2020fourier} due to its strong performance on various benchmarks~\cite{takamoto2022pdebench} and its ability to extract resolution-invariant features.
-Since we consider maximum two-dimensional PDEs in this paper, we use a sequence of 2D FNO layers with $l$ channels to obtain PDE features in $\R^{l \times n^d}$.
-To map the FNO output to the LLM's embedding dimension, we transpose it, apply a pointwise convolution with input channel $n^d$, output channel $e$, kernel size $1$, and stride $1$, and transpose back.
+We use FNO due to its strong empirical performance~\citep{li2020fourier, takamoto2022pdebench} and its ability to extract resolution-invariant features.
+As we consider maximum two-dimensional PDEs in this work, we use a series of 2D FNO layers with $l$ channels to obtain PDE features in $\R^{l \times n^d}$.
+Then, to map the FNO output to the LLM's embedding dimension, we apply a pointwise convolution with input channel $n^d$, output channel $e$, kernel size $1$, stride $1$.
 This yields the desired sequential features $h_{\mathrm{PDE}}\in \mathbb{R}^{l\times e}$.